Gajanan Maharaj: Samadhi and Eternal Presence

 On 8 September 1910, Gajanan Maharaj took Samadhi.
 His mortal remains were buried at Shegaon, where a temple was constructed in his honor, as per his earlier prediction about the end of his earthly journey.
 This temple was being prepared even before his Samadhi.
 His Samadhi Mandir is directly below the temple of Shri Ram, whom Maharaj worshipped regularly.

 The Chillum and the Devotee’s Vow

 There’s a popular story from the Granth and oral tradition about Maharaj and the chillum:

 A devotee from Kashi had taken a navas (vow) to offer ganja to Gajanan Maharaj if his wish came true.
 When it did, he came to Shegaon but was ashamed to offer ganja publicly due to Maharaj's divine reputation.
 As he stood hesitantly, Maharaj addressed him:

-> Maharaj: "Atta ganja anlayes tar mala de!"

-> (Now that you've brought the ganja, give it to me!)
+> Maharaj: "आत्ता गांजा अनलायस तर मला दे!" <-> (Now that you've brought the ganja, give it to me!)